 4. Phone Support

-Make sure the casino offers toll-free phone and support (not just e-mail).
+Make sure the casino offers support via toll-free phone and/or live chat (not just e-mail).
 They should be able to handle any question from gaming rules to payouts and immediately escalate the issue to a supervisor if they cannot.

 5. Fast Payouts